1712n/dn-institute/content/attacks/posts/2015-01-26-LocalBitcoins.md

 In January 2015, LocalBitcoins, a peer-to-peer Bitcoin trading platform, experienced a security breach that resulted in the theft of 17 BTC (approximately $3,850 at the time).
 The breach was caused by a vulnerability in the platform's forum software, which allowed the attacker to gain access to user accounts.
 LocalBitcoins quickly responded to the incident by disabling the forum and reimbursing affected users.

-## Attackers

-The identity of the attacker remains unknown.

-## Losses

-17 BTC was stolen, which was worth approximately $3,850 at the time of the attack.
-LocalBitcoins covered the losses and reimbursed affected users.

 ## Timeline

 - **Late December 2014 - Early January 2015:** The attacker starts probing LocalBitcoins' security systems and infrastructure, looking for vulnerabilities.